-From time to time, we may become subject to legal proceedings and claims arising in connection with the normal course of our business.
-There are currently no pending legal proceedings that would have a material adverse effect on our consolidated financial position, results of operations or cash flows.
+We are and may become subject to certain legal proceedings and claims arising in connection with the normal course of our business.
+In the opinion of management, there are currently no claims that would have a material adverse effect on our consolidated financial position, results of operations or cash flows.